shaikhsharukh/sentiment-based-product-recommendation-system/README.md

 # sentiment-based-product-recommendation-system
 Using Machine learning for text classification and building a user collaborative recommendation system

+App is live on https://sharukhshaikh.herokuapp.com/ you can use username from user_final_rating.pkl for test the application.
+You can use "00sab00" as test user also.

+# The problem statement is as below

 The e-commerce business is quite popular today.
 Here, you do not need to take orders by going to each customer.
 A company launches its website to sell the items to the end consumer, and customers can order the products that they require from the same website.
 Famous examples of such e-commerce companies are Amazon, Flipkart, Myntra, Paytm and Snapdeal.